Public image of Mitt Romney: Images of persona

-Throughout his career, Romney's instinct has been to apply the "Bain way" toward problems.
+Throughout his career, Romney has attempted to apply the "Bain way" in addressing political issues.
 Romney has said, "There were two key things I learned at Bain.
 One was a series of concepts for approaching tough problems and a problem-solving methodology; the other was an enormous respect for data, analysis, and debate."
 He has written, "There are answers in numbers – gold in numbers.
 Pile the budgets on my desk and let me wallow."[1]
 Romney believes the Bain approach is not only effective in the business realm but also in running for office and, once there, in solving political problems such as proper Pentagon spending levels and the future of Social Security.
 Former Bain and Olympics colleague Fraser Bullock has said of Romney, "He's not an ideologue.
-He makes decisions based on researching data more deeply than anyone I know."
+He makes decisions based on research data more deeply than anyone I know."
+Romney has consequentially gained a reputation as an economic policy wonk.

-Romney's technocratic instincts have thus always been with him; in his public appearances during the 2002 gubernatorial campaign, he sometimes gave PowerPoint presentations rather than conventional speeches.
+Romney also has a reputation for somewhat stilted, technocratic public appearances; in his public appearances during the 2002 gubernatorial campaign, he sometimes gave PowerPoint presentations rather than conventional speeches.
+Furthermore, Romney has frequently relied on statistics as background for political positions in debates.
 Upon taking office he became, in the words of The Boston Globe, "the state's first self-styled CEO governor".
 During his 2008 presidential campaign, he constantly asked for data, analysis, and opposing arguments, and has been described by Slate magazine as a potential "CEO president".

 During 2011, The New York Times described Romney's persona as facts-driven, cautious, formal, socially stiff, and "spare with his emotions."
 In an interview with Parade in August 2012, Romney said: "There is a, I don't know, a societal norm that if you're running for office, you can't be emotional, and perhaps I bow to that too often."